drmcknight/drmcknight.github.io/_posts/2018-08-25-the-file-does-not-exist.-resolved.md

 image:
 ---

-We started getting the `The file does not exist.` error intermittently after moving to AWS.
-When you run into this issue, check the following:
+We started getting an error stating `The file does not exist.` error intermittently relative to our views.
+When you run into this issue, check that the following is true:
-* The file really does exist at the path specified
+* The view really does exist at the path specified
-* The master page that the page is referencing can be found
+* The master page that the view is referencing exists
-* You may be running out of memory
+* You are not running out of memory

 The first two are obvious but it was the last one was our problem.
 As best as we can tell, dynamic view compilation was failing due to not having enough resources causing view files to never get compiled.
 This was particularly tough to track down because it was happening intermittently on different views directing us to dig into several red herrings.
 We resolved the issue by just increasing the EC2 node size and haven't had an issue since.